davidmaja/Gamezone-Analysis/README.md

 Insights and recommendations are provided on the following key areas:

-Sales Trends: Evaluation of historical sales patterns, focusing on Revenue, Order volume, and Average Order Value (AOV)
+- **Sales Trends**: Evaluation of historical sales patterns, focusing on Revenue, Order volume, and Average Order Value (AOV)

-Product Performance: An analysis of the different product lines, understanding their impact on sales
+- **Product Performance**: An analysis of the different product lines, understanding their impact on sales

-Marketing Channel Effectiveness: Analysed customer acquisition sources to measure their effectiveness
+- **Marketing Channel Effectiveness**: Analysed customer acquisition sources to measure their effectiveness

-Fulfilment Data Integrity: Evaluation of refund data to improve operational visibility and reduce refund volume
+- **Fulfilment Data Integrity**: Evaluation of refund data to improve operational visibility and reduce refund volume

 ---